jeongwoo1213/jeongwoo1213.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello, I'm Ph.D student and a member of [Computer Vision Lab](https://cvlab.yonsei.ac.kr/) at Yonsei University advised by Prof. Bumsub Ham.
+:raising_hand: Hello, I'm Ph.D student and a member of [Computer Vision Lab](https://cvlab.yonsei.ac.kr/) at Yonsei University advised by [Prof. Bumsub Ham](mailto:bumsub.ham@yonsei.ac.kr).

 My research interests include **computer vision**, **generative modeling**, and **efficient deep learning**.

+Currently, I'm particulary intersted in

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.